 Would you like to bring this project or another from Make a Difference From Home to a group you are involved with while still practicing social distancing?
 Girl Scouts, Boy Scouts, schools, businesses or other groups, please contact Carolyn at firstname.lastname@example.org for more information.

-Thank you for helping to spread happiness and kindness throughout the world. <3
+Thank you for helping spread happiness, kindness, and warmth throughout the world. <3